Batch243/Freestyle-Project---Lease-Abstract/Proposal.md

 3. 'Restful API' or 'JSON API' key data elements will be stored in an API which firms could call into their respective systems.

 ## Technology Requirements

+### APIs and Web Service Requirements

+This solution will not need to call to any API's or web services to get data, however I would like to store the data input through the command prompt to an API, which in theory could be called by someone else.

+### Python Package Requirements

+The application does not require any third-party packages except 'pytest' for testing purposes.

+The application does however make extensive use of the 'os', 'csv' , 'json' , and 'datetime' modules.

+### Hardware Requirements

+The application will be running on a local machine.
+However I would like the results that get stored in the API to be available on a public server.